browserengineering/book/book/animations.md

                 # ...
 ```

-And then implementing the `absolute_bounds` method used in the code above.
+And then implementing the `absolute_bounds` methods used in the code above.

 But before we jump to doing that, there's one "small" problem: our browser
 doesn't even support enough features to cause the green-overlapping-blue